Local, state, and federal laws

 Security Deposit Return Act, 765 ILCS 710 / 0.01

-If residential real property contains five or more units, a lessor who has received a security deposit from a tenant must provide the tenant with a written statement of any damage to the property before deducting repair costs from the security deposit.
+If the residential real property contains five or more units, a lessor who has received a security deposit from a tenant must provide the tenant with a written statement of any damage to the property before deducting repair costs from the security deposit.
 The lessor may not withhold any part of the deposit as compensation for property damage unless the lessor has, within 30 days of the date the tenant vacates, sent the tenant a written itemized statement of the damages allegedly caused by the tenant to the premises and the actual or estimated cost of repair of the damages, with any paid receipts, or copies, attached.
-The lessor may include a reasonable cost for his own labor, if completing the repairs himself.
+The lessor may include a reasonable cost for his labor if completing the repairs himself.
 If only an estimate is given, the lessor must give the tenant paid receipts showing the actual cost within 30 days from the date of the itemized statement.
 If the lessor does not furnish the tenant with the statement and receipts, the lessor must, within 45 days, return the security deposit to the tenant.

 The Security Deposit Return Act does not require a lessor to send any statement to the tenant if the lessor withheld the security deposit because of unpaid rent and not because of property damage.
-This Act was intended by legislature to apply only where part or all of the security deposit is retained for claimed property damage, and is inapplicable to situations where there is a good-faith dispute over a deposit for reasons other than a claim for property damage.
+This Act was intended by the legislature to apply only where part or all of the security deposit is retained for claimed property damage and is inapplicable to situations where there is a good-faith dispute over a deposit for reasons other than a claim for property damage.
 Ikari v.
 Mason Prop., Ill.App.3d 222, 731 N.E.2d 975 (2d Dist.
 2000).

 Note: Effective January 1, 2018, the rules in the Security Deposit Return Act are slightly modified.
 See Public Act 100-0269.

 Tenant remedy: The tenant may file an action in circuit court if the lessor violates the Security Deposit Return Act.
 If the court finds that the lessor has refused to provide the statement as required or has provided a statement in bad faith and has failed to return the deposit timely, the lessor is liable for twice the security deposit, court costs, and reasonable attorney's fees.
-The tenant should also demand return of the deposit itself in addition to the penalty of twice the deposit.
+The tenant should also demand the return of the deposit itself in addition to the penalty of twice the deposit.

 The Chicago Residential Landlord and Tenant Ordinance (RLTO)